Whiteknight/whiteknight.github.com/drafts/sub_problems.md

 using it at the PIR level.
 Let me rephrase that.
 I've made some effort to avoid PIR entirely.

+As I mentioned in a previous post, I've been [working on adding MMD support to winxed][mmd_winxed_post].
 To really get a handle on multiple dispatch, I did what I always do: I went right to the source.
 I opened up the MultiSub PMC, which is the primary user-visible entry way into the multiple dispatch system.
 What I found there was...underwhelming.
 The MultiSub PMC is not descended from the Sub PMC.
 It's basically an array which does basic type-checking on insert operations (push_pmc, set_pmc_keyed_int, etc) to ensure that objects being added to the array are indeed Sub PMCs.
 Actually, it wasn't even consistent, some of the insert vtables checked whether the PMC was a Sub, other insert vtables checked whether the PMC satisfied the "invokable" role.
 While similar, the two checks will allow different PMCs.
 I found several vtables that were redundant and unnecessary, and I found a few other problems as well.

+[mmd_winxed_post]: /2011/08/15/multiple_dispatch_in_winxed.html

 Combine that with what I know about the shortcomings of the Sub PMC, and nasty code in the associated subsystems (`src/sub.c`, `src/multidispatch.c`,